geaxgx/depthai_hand_tracker/README.md

   - [Credits](#credits)

 ## What's new ?
+* 18/12/2021:
+  * **World landmarks:** the latest versions of the landmark models have a 2nd output that yields estimated real-world 3D coordinates in meters with the origin at the hand’s approximate geometric center.
+Note that this brings very similar information to the "classic" output that yields also 3D coordinates but in a normalized form.
+To use the world landmarks, set the HandTracker's argument *use_world_landmarks* to True.
+It will fill the HandRegion's attribute *world_landmarks*.
+The example [Pseudo-3D visualization with Open3d + smoothing filtering](examples/3d_visualization) has been updated to demonstrate the differences between the various kinds of landmarks.
 * 24/11/2021:
   * **Duo mode speed improvement:** the bug in depthai that prevented to use two threads for the landmark model has been solved.
 So now the default number of threads in Duo mode for this model is 2 (still can be manually set to 1 with the 'lm_nb_threads' argument), and 1 in Solo mode.